yzziizzy/gpuedit/DEVELOPMENT.md

 * Save-as and save dialog
 * Breadcrumbs/path in file browser
 * Load GUIManager defaults from file
+* Wire all the settings updates through the app
+* Move pushFocusedObject to a ring buffer, or revamp it entirely for tabIndex
+* Folder-local config file
+* Split windows
+* Adjustable scroll lines in fileBrowser, get from OS if possible
+* Finish factoring editing state out of Buffer
+* MIME type probing of some sort
+* Persist bookmarks
+* Polish scrollbar dragging

+== GUI Improvements ==
+* Garbage collection in GUI
+* Z-index is messed up some places in the GUI
 * Make all gui font rendering by em's
 * GUIEdit right and center justify
 * GUIEdit int/float
 * GUIEdit scroll increment
 * GUIEdit clipping and internal left/right scrolling on large values
 * GUIButton enabled/disabled
-* Wire all the settings updates through the app
-* Garbage collection in GUI
-* Z-index is messed up everywhere in the GUI
-* Move pushFocusedObject to a ring buffer, or revamp it entirely for tabIndex
-* Folder-local config file
-* Split windows
+* Color selector control

 == Editor Features ==
+* Drag selection to new place
 * Extract selection to its own function in open file space
 * Magic to add a function declaration to the appropriate header
 * Speed scrolling with ctrl
 * Plain/escaped/regex search and replace
 * Duplicate selected lines up/down
 * Move by words
+* Double click to select whole word
 * Comment chars located before or after tabs
 * Multi-line indent and un-indent
 * Bulk comment and uncomment